Lakemariam/milestone_streamlit_heroku/README.md

 - Fork a cloned repository from [The Data Incubator](https://github.com/thedataincubator/streamlit-framework) to use some of the default settings of `Procfile`, `requirements.txt`, and `setup.py`.
 - pip install streamlit
 - import python liberaries into `app.py`
+- download data, read it, have a pandas dataframe, streamlit function, plot, and then
 - streamlit run `app.py`

 ## Step 2: Create Heroku Account